inkwell-ar/sdk/README.md

-# Inkwell Blog SDK
+# @inkwell.ar/sdk

 A TypeScript SDK for interacting with the Inkwell Blog CRUD AO process using aoconnect.
+Published as `@inkwell.ar/sdk`.

 ## Features